thejasvibr/bat_beamshapes/bat_beamshapes/workshop/thoughts.md

 While the overall effect of increasing N for ka=3 is weak (an decrease of ~0.2 dB max|error|, and decrease of 0.7 dB of mean|error|), the LUsolve residuals dramatically increase 2-3 orders.

 This tells me there may be issues with the numerical integration in general.
-Perhaps the numerical integration gets more messy with
+Perhaps the numerical integration gets more messy with N terms.

+Also -- WHAT ABOUT (PY)-FLINT.
+Check out  this [page](https://fredrikj.net/blog/2018/11/announcing-python-flint-0-2/), and this [one](https://fredrikj.net/python-flint/index.html)?

+Issues faced while installing Flint
+> first need to install MPIR.
+Downloaded source from Github.
+    * the ```./configure``` command didn't work because the previous steps weren't complete -- needed to run ```autoreconf -i``` and then the ./configure
+> Also don't forget you have to install GMP+ MPFR too.

+One thing I realised is the installation flow for 'source' installations is
+> ./configure
+> make
+> make check
+> make install --> this step typically needs permissions, and so `sudo make install` with the password prompt is what is actually needed.